 Plant based diets are becoming more popular, especially among younger people.
 Mintel research published in 2014 found that 12% of the UK population is now vegetarian or vegan, with the proportion of 16-24 year olds being 20%.
 Although studies suggest that eating a meat-free diet is good for health, there are a few special diet considerations for vegetarians and vegans.
 One of the most important is to make sure that they eat plenty of iron rich foods.
-This is because the body doesn’t absorb iron from plant sources as easily as iron from meat sources.

 Why iron rich foods are important

 Iron plays an essential role in the body’s oxygen delivery system.
 Symptoms of iron deficiency (anaemia) include:

 Unfortunately, getting enough iron isn’t as simple as eating plenty of iron rich foods.
 Although there are good quantities of iron in many plant foods, it isn’t absorbed into the body as easily as the iron in meat.
 This means that those on a meat-free diet can be more at risk of developing anaemia.